 Dr Yogasundaram Arunan MBChB (Hons) FRCA EDIC FFICM

 Dr Arunan is a consultant in Intensive Care Medicine and Anaesthesia at Hampshire Hospitals NHS Foundation Trust and works across both Winchester and Basingstoke sites.
 A graduate of Liverpool Medical School, he trained in general internal medicine, anaesthesia and intensive care medicine in the Mersey region and Sheffield.
-After completing specialist training in the UK, he spent 18 months completing fellowships in both Intensive Care Medicine and Anaesthesia at the Alfred Hospital in Melbourne, before commencing his consultant post in Hampshire.
+After completing specialist training in the UK, he completed fellowships in both Intensive Care Medicine and Anaesthesia at the Alfred Hospital in Melbourne, before commencing his consultant post in Hampshire.
 He has accreditation in intensive care echocardiography and lung ultrasound and medical leadership.
 He’s an experienced Advanced Life Support instructor, enjoys medical teaching and has organised and taught on courses both in the UK and Australia.
-In anaesthesia, he has an interest in enhanced recovery, regional anaesthesia and infection management.
+In anaesthesia, he has an interest in education, enhanced recovery, regional anaesthesia and infection management.